lvxuan12/SCSES/README.md

 createConfigshiny(host, port, launch.browser=FALSE)
 ```

 step 1.
-Set the host to the server’s IP address
+Set the host to the server's IP address

 step 2.
 Set launch.browser = FALSE to avoid browser launch errors

 step 3.
 Manually access the application URL shown in the console

-After running `createConfigshiny`, you will see a URL appear in the
+step 4.
+After running `createConfigshiny`, you will see a URL appear in
-console

-Copy this URL and paste it into your web browser to access the
+the console.
+Copy this URL and paste it into your web browser to access
-application.
+the application.

-After that, a interactive window will popup which allow you to fill some
+step 5.
+After that, a interactive window will popup which allow you to
-parameters, such as Bam File Path, and Work Path.
+fill some parameters, such as Bam File Path, and Work Path.
+Finally, you

-Finally, you can click “Create Config” button and a json file will be
+can click “Create Config” button and a json file will be generated in
-generated in the `work_path` you provided if successful.
+the `work_path` you provided if successful.

 If you are using **test data**, you should use `createDemoConfigshiny`
 function instead to build the configuration file: